2014-2015 University Catalog

 *See Appendix A Core Curriculum and Optional Course Information.

 1Math elective, select 3 SCH from any math course

 above the level of College Algebra.
 MATH 1342, Introductory Statistics, strongly recommended.

-2Foreign Language/Study Abroad, 6 SCH in course work (not credit by exam) above the university's foreign language admission requirement.
-Thus students who meet the university's foreign language admission requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory levle.
+3Foreign Language/Study Abroad, 6 SCH in course work (not credit by exam) above the university's foreign language graduation requirement.
+Thus students who meet the university's foreign language graduation requirement by earning 6 hours of credit by exam, may take 6 SCH in the same language but at the intermediate level or above, or they may take 6 SCH of another foreign language at the introductory levle.
 This requirement may also be met by earning 6 SCH in any subject while participating in a TAMIU-appoved Study Abroad program while living for at least 5 weeks in a non-English speaking country.